licky-licky/toji-no-miko-translations/docs/md/docs/Revue:_The_Mystery_of_the_Reappearing_Aradama.md

 **Kaoru:** Maybe this is our chance to get away from the back-breaking work they put us through every day.
 What if everyone thinks of a world where we don't have to work?
 **Nene:** Ne-\!
 **Yui:** In that case, I'll imagine up a harem of cuties to fool around with\!
 **Yui:** Wait?
-Looking around, I'm surrounded by pretty faces-- What if I've already reached my paradise\!?
+Looking around, I'm surrounded by pretty faces-- What if I've already reached my paradise\!\?
 It's really here\!
 **Juuna:** You're something else, to think about this situation that positively...
 I'm impressed more than anything.
 **Yui:** Thank you very much\!
 Your glasses are lovely, you know that, Juuna-san\!
 **Junna:** Th-Thank you.
 They caught your eye, huh.